 OFRI landowner publications cover important topics including the protection of fish habitat and the maintenance and enhancement of wildlife habitat in Oregon’s working forests.
 Our most important landowner publication is an illustrated manual that explains to forest landowners how to implement the rules and regulations in the Oregon Forest Practices Act.

 The Institute works closely with academic experts to ensure the information it presents is factual, current and credible.
 We believe in the importance of scientific research, especially when it comes to informing modern forest practices.
 All of the scientific research OFRI is involved with, along with any science-based reports, science reviews or educational materials the Institute publishes or sponsors, undergoes a rigorous review process involving feedback from a diverse set of stakeholders and subject matter experts.

-OFRI runs an annual statewide public education advertising campaign.
-The reason behind the strong emphasis on advertising is that history has shown that educational advertising is the best way to reach Oregon’s growing population.
-Our ads provide a link to our main website, so that Oregonians can learn more from our diverse library of publications, videos and websites.
+OFRI runs an annual statewide public educational media campaign.
+The reason behind the strong emphasis on educational media is that history has shown that it is the best way to reach Oregon’s growing population.
+Our spots provide a link to our main website, so that Oregonians can learn more from our diverse library of publications, videos and websites.

 It’s a privilege to tell the story of all of Oregon’s forests, but it’s also a challenge.
 We strive to provide objective, science-based information that helps keep Oregonians informed about the forests that cover nearly half the state, including how sustainable forest management impacts their daily lives, from the air that they breathe to the places where they like to hike, fish and camp.
 That’s because forests truly are one of our state’s greatest resources.